 M. Night Shyamalan is without a doubt an interesting director.
-While I think that he made more bad movies than good ones, I have great respect for him, he directs and writes his own movies and also makes cameos in them.
+While I think that he made more bad movies than good ones, I have great respect for him.
+He directs and writes his own movies and also makes cameos in them.
 I can quite remember watching The Sixth Sense, Unbreakable and Signs thinking that he is a great director and decided to watch the rest of his movies, but I think that it was during Lady in the Water, when I said to myself: “This is just stupid”.
-But I had no idea what was coming next, his next three movies (excluding Devil) were unimaginably awful (The Last Airbender still is one the worst movies I have ever seen).
+But I had no idea what was coming next, his next three movies (excluding Devil) were unimaginably awful (The Last Airbender still is one of the worst movies I have ever seen).
 After Earth was a last straw for me and The Visit didn’t really change my opinion on him.
 In 2016 Split came out and from the reactions I have heard this was a really good movie, so I decided to watch it in cinema and to my surprise it was actually really good.
-Maybe M. Night finally returned back and starts to make great movies again.
-Split was such a pleasant surprise for me, there were characters that liked and cared about, James McAvoy’s performance was amazing and fun and perhaps most importantly the twist didn’t make my eyes roll back.
-Speaking about the big twist, Split was also a secret sequel to Unbreakable (the best M. Night movie).
+Maybe M. Night finally returned back and started to make great movies again.
+Split was such a pleasant surprise for me, there were characters that I liked and cared about, James McAvoy’s performance was amazing and fun and perhaps most importantly the twist didn’t make my eyes roll back.
+Speaking about the big twist, Split was a secret sequel to Unbreakable (the best M. Night movie).
 In 2017, M. Night announced that his next movie is going to be Glass a sequel to Split and Unbreakable, which will conclude a trilogy (The Eastrail 177 trilogy).
-I wasn’t particularity excited for Glass for multiple reasons: it’s a third movie in trilogy and they have bad habit not being the best, this M. Night Shyamalan we are dealing with, Bruce Willis looks and acts like he doesn’t care and most importantly Split and Unbreakable are very different types of movies and their connection might not even work.
+I wasn’t particularity excited for Glass for multiple reasons: it’s the third movie in trilogy and they have bad habit not being the best, Bruce Willis looks and acts like he doesn’t care and most importantly Split and Unbreakable are very different types of movies and their combination might not even work.
 On January 17th 2019 I went to see Glass and sadly all my suspicions turned out to be correct.

 Plot summary and some positive aspects